pNLP-Mixer: an Efficient all-MLP Architecture for Language: Model Investigation

 \subsection{Projection Comparison}

-First, we compare the impact on performance of different feature extraction strategies, specifically:
+First, given the pNLP-Mixer model of Section~\ref{sec:expsetup} with input features fixed to 512, we compare different feature extraction strategies.
+Specifically:

-\textbf{BERT Embeddings.} We extract the embeddings from the BERT base multilingual cased model.
-The feature for a token is the average of the embeddings of its subword units.

-\textbf{Binary.} We compute $n$ hash functions for each subword unit.
-Given a token, and a bitmap of size $m$ initialized to zero, for each hash value $h_{v}$, we set to $1$ the bit in position $p=h_{v}$ $mod$ $m$ of the bitmap.
-The token feature is the bitmap represented as a float tensor.
+\textbullet\ \textbf{Binary.} We compute $256$ hash values for each token.
+Given a token and a bitmap of size $m=512$ set to zero, for each hash value $h_{v}$, we set to $1$ the bit in position $p=h_{v}$ $mod$ $m$ of the bitmap.
+The token feature is a float tensor storing the bitmap.

-\textbf{TSP.} We extract a binary feature as in \emph{binary}, but before feeding it to the model we transform it into a ternary feature, i.e., ${ \{-1.0, 0.0, +1.0\} }$ as described in \cite{kaliamoorthi-etal-2019-prado}.